Naqada III

-Naqada III is the last phase of the Naqada culture of ancient Egyptian prehistory, dating from approximately 3200 to 3000 BC.
+Naqada III is the last archaeological phase of the Naqada culture of ancient Egyptian prehistory.
+Depending on the sources, it is dated to approximately from 3325 to 3000 BC, from c.
+3350 BC to c.
+2920 BC, or from 3200 to 3000 BC.
+The period corresponds to Flinders Petrie's "Sequence Dates" SD 63–76.

 It is the period during which the process of state formation, which began in Naqada II, became highly visible, with named kings heading powerful polities.
-Naqada III is often referred to as Dynasty 0 or the Protodynastic Period to reflect the presence of kings at the head of influential states, although, in fact, the kings involved would not have been a part of a dynasty.
+Naqada III is often described as the Protodynastic Period of Egypt, and the later part of Naqada III is usually associated with Dynasty 0 to reflect the presence of kings at the head of influential states, although, in fact, the kings involved would not have been a part of a dynasty.
 In this period, those kings' names were inscribed in the form of serekhs on a variety of surfaces including pottery and tombs.
+The period was characterized by constant conflict with the people of the Nile Delta, probably for the control of valuable trade routes with the Levant.